Failure to Diagnose or Treat

 Many doctors and patients routinely screen for cancer, because it is such a worrisome disease.
 Doctors who detect something that looks like it could be cancer should do additional testing, like a biopsy, in order to determine whether or not a mass might be cancer.

 Of course, doctors may fail to diagnose many other conditions negligently.
 Doctors and other medical providers are responsible for their negligence in failing to make any diagnosis, not just cancer.
 To the extent that the failure to make the diagnosis caused additional to the damage to the plaintiff, the plaintiff has a cause of action against doctor or medical provider for the loss.
 Misdiagnosis can include things like an improper examination, the failure to order appropriate testing, misinterpreting test results, or failing to perform regular screening.
-In high risk patients for particular condition doctors should screen for the condition.
+Doctors of patients at high risk for a particular condition should screen for that condition.
 Medical malpractice claims for failure to diagnose can include allergic reactions, compartment syndrome, stroke, heart disease, diabetic reactions, pulmonary embolism, bacterial meningitis, among others.

 People who have had the doctor fail to diagnose their disease, or fail to properly screen for one need aggressive representation.
 Doctors and other medical providers take these cases extremely seriously and lawyer up immediately.
-While a victim may be able to handle their own personal injury case, if it is simple, or workers compensation claim, for the simple in our experience medical providers do not settle cases with patients do not have lawyers.
+While a victim may be able to handle their own personal injury case, if it is simple, or workers compensation claim, if it is simple, in our experience medical providers do not settle cases with patients who do not have lawyers.

-If you are a loved one has suffered an injury as a result of the malpractice of a doctor or medical provider Ackerman Law Office is available to help you.
-We have time for you.
-We handle medical malpractice claims on a contingent fee, which means we only obtain a fee if we recover.
-We are aggressive represent our clients carefully.
-We take the time to manage the case appropriate, as opposed to some lawyers who just try to settle the claim as quickly as possible.
-In medical negligence cases, we will frequently hire expert witnesses, including a doctor who will review the medical to explain to the jury, if necessary, how the patient was injured.
+We take the time to manage medical malpractice cases appropriately, as opposed to some lawyers who just try to settle the claim as quickly as possible.
+In medical negligence cases, we will frequently hire expert witnesses, including a doctor who will explain to the jury, if necessary, how the patient was injured.
 We conduct exhaustive investigations of the injury and hire appropriate experts to help our clients.
 We may hire an economist to explain the monetary loss, including lost wages, and medical bills, and the future economic loss that the patient can be expected to incur.